 You should feed your FIV cat a good quality, balanced diet.
 They shouldn't be given any raw food or dairy products, as the risk of contracting foodborne bacterial and parasitic disease is greater in immunosuppressed individuals.

 Will I be able to insure my FIV cat?

 You should inform your pet insurance company if your cat is infected with FIV - just as with any other pre-existing condition.
 Each insurer offers different terms and conditions, but many don't provide payouts for pre-existing conditions or illnesses.
 Be sure to fully discuss FIV with any potential insurers.

 Veterinary and health needs for FIV positive cats

-Contact your vet promptly if you have any concerns that your cat has caught an infection, or shows any other signs of ill health.
+Contact your vet quickly if you have any concerns that your cat has caught an infection, or shows any other signs of ill health.
 Visit your vet for an annual check-up and keep up to date with vaccinations.
 Make sure that you provide regular preventative healthcare, such as anti-parasite treatments, as recommended by your vet.

 Rehoming a cat with FIV

 FIV cats can enjoy a happy life and can make wonderful companions.
-However, we’ll only rehome FIV cats whom we believe can be happy as indoor-only cats.
+However, we'll only rehome FIV cats we believe can be happy as indoor-only cats.